-The following is a guest post from my blogging buddy Sean at One Smart Dollar.
-If you’re interested in submitting a guest post to Frugal Rules, consult our guest posting guidelines and contact us.
+The following is a contribution from my blogging buddy Sean at One Smart Dollar.
+If you’re interested in contributing to Frugal Rules, please consult our guidelines and contact us.

 If you have looked for a home to buy or are currently shopping, you have become familiar with the time-honored tradition that is the realtor’s showcase event: the open house.
 This is typically a weekend activity simply because homebuyers are working people and homes present their best face during daylight hours.